Are you salivating while watching your favorite Food Network show?

 “For the first time, we have found that a sample of randomly assigned young adults showed less activation in certain frontal brain regions following a week of playing violent video games at home.
 These brain regions are important for controlling emotions and aggressive behavior. (…) These findings indicate that violent video game play has a long-term effect on brain functioning.”

-In 2012, researchers for Ohio State University discovered that:
+In the same year, researchers for Ohio State University discovered that:

 “People who played a violent video game for three consecutive days showed increases in aggressive behavior and hostile expectations each day they played.
 Meanwhile, those who played nonviolent games showed no meaningful changes in aggression or hostile expectations over that period.”